Quantum Information PHYS5039

 Determine whether a composite pure state is entangled.

-Perform advanced calculations in quantum mechanics.
+Perform advanced calculations in quantum information.

 Minimum Requirement for Award of Credits